Adloya/Toaster/README.md

 The support channels are in the [Adloteam discord server](https://discord.gg/mxqVDtGksb)

 If you like Toaster you can Leave a star on this repository, contribute to it, follow me.
-You can also vote and comment for it on [top.gg](https://top.gg/bot/860476125629382667) (when the bot will be approved)
+You can also vote and comment for it on [top.gg](https://top.gg/bot/860476125629382667)

 Even better, you can recommend it to your friends and share it !